 1. This floating staircase aligns each step with each shelf creating a cool structured and graphic visual.
 A white wall contrasted with bright coloured book spines and copper accents makes this set up pop.

 3. Stone stairs and wood shelving makes for a precious antique look.
-Old weathered books and metal decor pieces make look like a mystical scene straight out from Harry Potter.
+Old weathered books and metal decor pieces make this stairwell look like a mystical scene straight out from Harry Potter.

 4. Digging all these book staircases but don’t know where to start?
 Here’s some DIY inspiration on how to actually make the installation yourself!

 6. Here’s another take on the “cubby” style book stair case.
-Notice how mixing picture frames, decor accents, and books also adds playful shape and texture .
+Notice how mixing picture frames, decor accents, and books also adds playful shape and texture here.

-13. If you’re working with a tight space—no worries—you can still install a book shelf like what’s been done in here.
+13. If you’re working with a tight space—no worries—you can still install a book shelf like what’s been done in this tiny farmhouse here.
 A clean white and black staircase prevents this corner from feeling too cluttered or claustrophobic.

 15. You may not have noticed, but this is the exact same staircase as our first picture from a different angle!
 We love how that just a different viewing point can make a staircase like this look like a totally different room!
 Here we notice the suspended stairs more and the open space for a comfy reading nook below.
 Before installing a book stair case, think about how your space will look from all different angles.